deimosfr/jeedom-status/README.md

 ## Mac OS X

-You need to install [brew](https://brew.sh/).
-If you don't have this tool, install it this way:
+You need have [brew](https://brew.sh/) installed.
+If you don't have brew, install it this way:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```